A Bellevue University Library Guide

 - My Research.
 To save marked items for a later time, create a free account.

 - Click on the profile icon at the top of the page, next to the file folder icon.
-Then click on Sign in to My Research.
-In the right column, under "New to My Research," click on Create a My Research account.
+Then click on Create a My Research account.

-- You can also organize your saved articles into folders, create tags, and do a number of other things with them.
+- You can then organize your saved articles into folders, create tags, and do a number of other things with them.

 - Cite This.
 ProQuest provides the citation for articles in all the most popular citation styles.

-- Mark one or more articles in your Results List, then click on Cite This in the light blue bar above the list.
+- Mark one or more articles in your Results List, then click on the symbol that looks like a quotationmark above the results.

-- This option is also available above the full text of every article as well as on the Citation/Abstract page..
+- This option is also available above the full text of every article as well as on the Abstract/Details page..

 - Use the drop down menu to choose from the available citation styles, but double check the citation yourself to make sure it is correct.